 As it is said that it’s the person behind the lens who creates the image not the camera.

-Well, here is the step by step guide to create stunning macro photograph with the gadget in your pocket.
+Well, here is the step by step guide to creating a stunning macro photograph with the gadget in your pocket.

 Cello tape or insulating tape